-The scope of this review is the totality of all companies in which Iberdrola or any of its subsidiaries has an interest, regardless of the significance thereof.
+The scope of this review is the totality of companies in which Iberdrola or any of its subsidiaries has an interest, regardless of the significance thereof.

-Furthermore, following the provisions of section 529 of the Companies Act, the Regulations of the Board of Directors provide that the purview of the Board of Directors includes, among other things, approving the creation or acquisition of equity interests in special purpose entities or entities registered in countries or territories that are considered to be tax havens, as well as any other transactions or operations of a similar nature that, due to their complexity, might diminish the transparency of the group.
-In any event, the making of such decision requires a prior report of the ARSC, as provided in its Regulations.
+Furthermore, following the provisions of Section 529 of the Companies Act, the Regulations of the Board of Directors provide that the purview of the Board of Directors includes, among other things, approving the creation or acquisition of equity interests in special purpose entities or entities registered in countries or territories that are considered to be tax havens, as well as any other transactions of a similar nature that, due to their complexity, might diminish the transparency of the group.
+In any event, the making of such decisions requires a prior report of the ARSC, as provided in its Regulations.

 Pursuant to specific internal procedures in effect (conforming to the current corporate governance model), the initiative relating to the creation or acquisition of an interest in a special purpose entity or an entity domiciled in a tax haven is within the purview of the management of the group or of the country subholding company or head of business company or subsidiary thereof that intends to create or acquire a company of this nature.
-In the event that such transactions are carried out by listed country subholding companies of the group or by subsidiaries thereof, the audit and compliance committee or similar body of such listed country subholding company shall be responsible for issuing the relevant report.
+In the event that such transactions are carried out by listed country subholding companies of the group or by subsidiaries thereof, it shall be within the purview of the audit and compliance committee or similar body of such listed country subholding company.